WBMLP's Energy Strategy

 Hydro-Quebec I and II Transmission Project: West Boylston contractually purchases 715-kilowatts of transmission rights through MMWEC, to Hydro-Quebec Phase I and Phase II, which is the largest existing electric transmission interconnection between the Eastern Canada and the Eastern United States.
 This transmission system was built to deliver surplus hydroelectricity power into New England (Phase I was operational in 1985 and Phase II in 1990).
 Our transmission contracts run through October 2020 and we expect to negotiate an extension through 2040.

 ENERGY STORAGE ASSETS

-Flywheel Energy: West Boylston is installing a 128kW/500kWh mechanical flywheel energy storage system (FESS) interconnected through our existing 370kW solar energy system.
-The FESS will store daytime solar generation and discharge in the early evening to reduce our electric system peak loads, which typically occur weekdays between 7-9PM.
-This project integrates solar generation with energy storage to use our least expensive energy at peak hours.
-In addition to the positive economic and environmental attributes, this energy storage project includes a unique technology that lacks hazardous chemicals and is recyclable.
-The proposed system is constructed of (16) underground flywheel and is composed primarily of 98% recyclable steel.
+Flywheel Energy: West Boylston operates a (16) unit 128kW/512kWh mechanical flywheel energy storage system (FESS) interconnected through our 370kW solar energy system.
+The FESS became operational in September 2019.
+It stores daytime (10:00am-2:00pm) solar generation and discharges energy in the early evening to reduce our electric system peak loads, which typically occur weekdays between 6:00pm-10:00pm.
+This project Integrates solar generation with energy storage to use our least expensive energy at peak hours.
+In addition to the positive economic and environmental attributes, this energy storage project includes a unique 4-hour runtime technology that doesn’t require hazardous chemicals and is comprised of recyclable steel.